 - Draft the note first.
 Then, edit, revise, and proofread before writing the final note.

 - Allow the note to sit for a day before sending it.
 Re-read it to ensure it reflects the true message that it is intended to convey.

-- Include the sender’s address on the envelope – or the e-mail address in the online Guest Book; to make it easier for recipients to respond back, should the recipient wish.
+- Include the sender’s address on the envelope, or the e-mail address in the online Guest Book, to make it easier for recipients to respond back, should the recipient wish to do so.